 If you are going to grow them from seed, then sow them in October and November, where harvest will commence in early May.

-There are so many meals you can make with broad beans too… anything from hummus dips to soups, or stews.
+There are so many meals you can make with broad beans too… anything from dips to soups and stews.

 Due to their length they can grow carrots do prefer to be grown in the ground, but there are shorter ‘baby’ carrot varieties that will grow in pots.
 For the most part they are sown as late as July, but some varieties can be sown as late as August, with the first harvest a few months later.
 If you are growing them late, or trying as late as September to sow them, then keep them in a greenhouse so that the carrots do not freeze, or rot in unsheltered ground.